 • Shallow-water-friendly motor – providing solid, low-speed travel in shallow water.

-Different inflatable boats for shallow water combine various advantages and disadvantages.
+Different inflatable boats for shallow water boating combine various advantages and disadvantages.
 To make the right choice, it is worth considering the main nuances.

 How Shallow Can Water Be?

 Different types of inflatable boats for shallow rivers are suitable for water depth in different ways.
 For example, some will go through completely shallow water, and some still need a lot of depth to maintain maneuverability and safety.
 The minimum depth suitable for a particular boat is called the draft.
 It varies from a few inches to 8 feet.
-Best inflatable boats for shallow water fishing have a minor draft with a larger load, most suitable for shallow water.
+Best inflatable boats for shallow water fishing have a minor draft with a more significant load, most suitable for shallow water.